Is it Japanese knotweed?

 Finding (or suspecting) knotweed on your land or property can be stressful.
 To ensure you do the right thing, we advise that you do not touch the knotweed, or attempt to a DIY solution as this will make the affected site worse in the long run.

-Follow these 3 rules to keep the knotweed confined.
+Follow these four rules to keep the knotweed confined.

 LEAVE the Japanese knotweed alone.